-Testing Pen Holder:
+Test Pen Holder

-• The testing pen should be used until you are comfortable with the operation of the ACS-24UHF and know, with certainty, where images will cut.
-To assemble this testing pen, remove the top cap, slip the spring over the top half of the pen insert and then drop the pen insert into the bottom half of the pen holder.
+• The test pen should be used until you are comfortable with the operation of the KNK Zing and know, with certainty, where shapes will cut.
+To assemble the test pen, remove the top cap, slip the spring over the top half of the pen insert and then drop the pen insert into the bottom half of the pen holder.
 Slide the cap over the pen insert, allowing the pen insert to fit through the hole at the top of the cap.
 Screw into place.

-Blades Included With ACS-24UHF Purchase:
+Blades Included With KNK Zing Air Purchase

-There are two kinds of blades included: The 45 degree red capped blade is suited for cutting thinner materials such as paper and vinyl.
-The 60 degree blue capped blade is a much longer blade and and is well-suited for cutting thicker materials, such as heavily textured cardstock, chipboard, gum paste, craft foam, poster board, and rhinestone template material.
+- There are two kinds of blades included with the KNK Zing.
+The 45 red capped blade is suited for cutting thinner materials such as paper and vinyl.
+The 60 blue capped blade is a much longer blade and is well-suited for cutting thicker materials, such as craft foam, chipboard, and rhinestone template material. - Additionally, there are other tools sold separately, including a fabric blade, engraving tool, embossing/scoring tool, and pen holder.
+Details on these are covered in Chapter 10 and in the following video:

-Blade Installation:
+Blade Installation

-• The blade must be carefully inserted into the blade holder.
+- The blade must be carefully inserted into the blade holder.
 Do this over a soft surface (e.g. over a hand towel).
-It's important to protect the fragile blade!
-To install, follow the numbered steps as shown:
+It's important to protect the fragile blade! - The little springs that come with the blades are easy to lose, which is another reason to do this over a towel so that a dropped spring doesn't roll off the table.
+Remove the colored cap from the blade and slide the spring over the sharp end of the blade: